ossd-s23/project-evaluation/seaborn_evaluation.md

 __What is the purpose of the project:__ This is a Python package that provides an interface for creating various data visualizations (graphs, charts, etc.)

 __How easy was it to find information about contributing on the website?__ On the website itself, information about contributing was a little difficult to find and generally pretty vague.
 We found their recommended contributions [here](https://seaborn.pydata.org/installing.html) but ultimately, all they recommend is flagging bugs to them.
 They do outline a few specifications (include runnable code, images of the error, etc.), but outside of that, they do not seem to encouraging contribution in any other way on their website.
+They also recommend asking general support questions on StackOverFlow, where they claim a larger audience will be able to help.

 __Contributing instructions:__ [Here](https://github.com/mwaskom/seaborn/blob/master/.github/CONTRIBUTING.md)

 __URL for the code repository:__ [Code repository](https://github.com/mwaskom/seaborn)

-__Bug/Issue tracker link:__ [Bug/Issue tracker](insert link here)
+__Bug/Issue tracker link:__ [Bug/Issue tracker](https://github.com/mwaskom/seaborn/issues)

 __Mailing list:__ [Mailing list](insert link here)